barabanshek/barabanshek.github.io/past_projects/past_projects.md

 ##### <ins>Low-Latency Realtime PID Controller for Lasers</ins>

-Design and implementation of a low-latency realtime PID controller for lasers for the research in <a href="https://www.microsoft.com/en-us/research/project/farm/" title="MSRC">Laboratory for Quantum Gases</a> at EPFL. **Adviser**: <a href="https://people.epfl.ch/jean-philippe.brantut">Professor Jean-Philippe Brantut</a>.
+Design and implementation of a low-latency realtime PID controller for lasers for the research in <a href="https://www.microsoft.com/en-us/research/project/farm/" title="MSRC">Laboratory for Quantum Gases</a> at EPFL. **Advisor**: <a href="https://people.epfl.ch/jean-philippe.brantut">Professor Jean-Philippe Brantut</a>.

 Mixed signal PCB design with high-speed, high-precision ADCs/DACs, FPGA programming, fabrication, and testing.
 {:.note title="My contribution"}